-Brockman Brown Marie-Daly Rion Tanner Ventrella
+Brockman Brown Colburn Johnson, C. Rion Tanner Ventrella

 Established in 1980 by a grant from the National Endowment for the Humanities, the Program in Applied Ethics is an interschool program reporting to the Academic Vice President.
-It operates in close coordination with the deans of the College of Arts & Sciences, the Charles F. Dolan School of Business, the School of Nursing, the School of Engineering, and University College.
+It operates in close coordination with the deans of the College of Arts and Sciences, the Charles F. Dolan School of Business, the School of Nursing, the School of Engineering, and University College.

-The Program integrates interdisciplinary courses, seminars, lectures, colloquia, and workshops in the fields of professional ethics (business, healthcare, science, law, engineering, education, and communication), ethics for the citizen (government, community, environmental concerns, war and peace), and global studies (ethical dimensions of global health, environment, business, and humanitarian action).
+The Program integrates interdisciplinary courses, seminars, lectures, colloquia, and workshops in the fields of professional ethics (business, healthcare, science, law, engineering, education, and communication), ethics for the citizen (government, community, environmental concerns, war and peace), and global studies (ethical dimensions of global violence, global health, environmental policies, business practices, and humanitarian action).
 This unified approach to the theory and practice of ethical conduct in all fields raises student awareness of the moral dilemmas of their chosen fields of practice, of allied fields, and of society and the world.
 The Program offers a series of core-level and elective courses and seminars in service to various academic and professional programs, and a 15-credit minor.